-Humanities and the Sunshine State: Teaching Florida's Climates will not be offered in Summer 2021.
+Humanities and the Sunshine State will not be running a Summer 2022 program.

 Please check back here and at the program Facebook page for updates on future years.